theelims/ESP32-sveltekit/README.md

 - [ ] Security-API
 - [ ] Serve from LittleFS
 - [ ] Serve from PROGMEM
+- [ ] Update docs

-Second Step - extend the features
+Second Step - extend the features:

 - SSL support for MQTT
 - Websocket client with SSL support
 - OTA with information pulled from github release pages
 - Advertize services with Bonjour/mDNS to the local network
-- Depreciate support for ESP8266, use ESP32-C3 instead
+- Depreciate support for ESP8266, use ESP32-C3 instead and compatibility with the whole ESP32 range of chips
 - Store important information in NVS instead of filesystem, so that they survive an update
 - Service threads instead of a loop function with millis().
 - Fallback / recovery mode
-- Compatibility with the whole ESP32 range of chips
 - Allow anonymous guest user
 - Store Wi-Fi credentials for more then one network.
 Select network by preference and signal strength
 - Task Monitor to see the core usage and optimize power consumption
+- Battery API
+- File API
+- Telemetry (RSSI, Heap, Uptime, Connection states, Battery (SOC, Charging, ...), ...) with SSE
+- Put docs on github-pages

 Designed to work with the PlatformIO IDE with [limited setup](#getting-started).
 Please read below for setup, build and upload instructions.